-Celebrity mothers are no different than any other mom when it comes to the emotional roller coaster that comes with being a parent.
+Celebrity mothers are no different than any other mom when it comes to the emotional roller coaster that accompanies parenthood.
 And, when you’re a mom who happens to suffer from postpartum depression it’s a wild ride most would rather avoid.
-Unfortunately, it’s a sad statistic that affects approximately 5-15% of women after childbirth.
+Unfortunately, it’s a sad reality that affects approximately 5-15% of women after childbirth.

-Below are 10 celebrity mothers who experienced postpartum depression and were brave enough to shine a spotlight on their struggle.
+Below, are 18 celebrity mothers who’ve experienced postpartum depression and were brave enough to shine a spotlight on their struggle.

 1. Kendra Wilkinson – The bubbly reality star once revealed to OK Magazine that after the birth of Hank IV, she suffered postpartum depression.
 “After giving birth, I never brushed my hair, my teeth, or took a shower,” said Wilkinson.
 “I looked in the mirror one day and was really depressed.”
-She attributed her condition to leaving sunny California for snowy Indianapolis where her NFL husband, Hank Baskett, played football right after their son’s birth.
+She attributed her condition to leaving sunny California for snowy Indianapolis where her former husband, NFL player Hank Baskett, played football right after their son’s birth.
 She said she felt isolated.
-Wilkinson, who recently welcomed baby #2, learned to find balance and is now happily settled into her lifestyle.
+Eventually, Wilkinson welcomed baby #2 and learned to find balance and happiness in her new lifestyle.

-4. Gwyneth Paltrow – Superstar, Gwyneth Paltrow admitted that she had no maternal instincts for her son Moses.
+6. Gwyneth Paltrow – Superstar, Gwyneth Paltrow admitted that she had no maternal instincts for her son Moses.
 “I felt like a zombie,” the actress told Good Housekeeping in February 2011.
 “I couldn’t access my emotions.”
-Still, she didn’t suspect postpartum depression until her husband brought up the idea.
+Still, she didn’t suspect postpartum depression until her husband, at the time, brought up the idea.
 “I thought postpartum depression meant you were sobbing every single day and incapable of looking after a child,” she said.
 “But there are different shades and depths of it.”

-7. Alanis Morissette – In the 2012, the singer-songwriter was on the Chelsea Handler Show, and talked about her struggles with postpartum depression.
+10. Alanis Morissette – In 2012, the singer-songwriter was on the Chelsea Handler Show, and talked about her struggles with postpartum depression.
 It took 16 months before she sought help, but she expressed joy to be able to share her experience with other mothers who may have been suffering.

-9. Carnie Wilson – The Wilson Phillips singer grappled with depression after the birth of her baby girl, Lola, in 2005.
+14. Carnie Wilson – The Wilson Phillips singer grappled with depression after the birth of her baby girl, Lola, in 2005.
 She once told People magazine, “I cried all day over everything.”
-The singer-songwriter chose exercise, healthy eating, vitamins and hypnosis over medication to help her overcome her struggles.
+The singer-songwriter chose exercise, healthy eating, vitamins and hypnosis over medication to help her overcome her struggle.

-10. Bryce Dallas Howard – The 33-year-old actress openly discussed having experienced postpartum depression after giving birth to her son, Theo, in 2007.
-Not only did she have difficulty breast-feeding, but she felt overwhelmed and unable to make decisions.
-With the help of a physician and a therapist she recovered from her 18-month battle with depression.
+15. Bryce Dallas Howard – The 33-year-old actress openly discussed having experienced postpartum depression after giving birth to her son, Theo, in 2007.
+Not only did she have difficulty breastfeeding, but she felt overwhelmed and unable to make decisions.
+With the help of a physician and a therapist, she recovered from her 18-month battle with depression.